-No relation to the yellow, gloopy takeaway korma, this version is heady with spices and rich with just a drop of cream.
+No relation to the yellow takeaway korma, Madhur Jaffrey's chicken korma is heady with spices and rich with just a drop of cream.

 Put the garlic, ginger and almonds into the bowl of a food processor.